cannblw/rate-limiter/README.md

 ## Limitations

 This project does not differentiate who is the caller of the service, so it only works on an endpoint basis, without considering the IP of the caller.

-## Other things I would do in case I had more time
-- Add more tests: I would test, for example, the RateLimitService.
-It already takes the config as a parameter, so we could check if the buckets have been created correctly for each endpoint, etc.

-- Validate the request body of the /take endpoint: I already installed Joi and used it to test the shape of the config.json file.
-It shouldn't be too complicated to install the express-joi-validation middleware and use it to validate the body.

-- Unify the validation of the request body with the Swagger documentation.
-There are projects [like this one](https://www.npmjs.com/package/express-joi-swagger) on npm (although this particular one is not very mature).